RetroDECK/ES-DE/THEMES-DEV.md

 You'll probably rarely need to use the `noVideos` trigger as `video` can be defined also when using the `noMedia` trigger.
 The reason for including both trigger types is that it makes it possible to apply a specific variant only when videos are missing and another variant when no media files at all are present.

 The following example (from the `capabilities.xml` file) defines a `noGameMedia` variant which is used as the override for the `withVideos` variant if no miximages, screenshots, covers and videos are found for any game in a system.
-For this example the `noGameMedia` variant has been set as non-selectable from the _UI Settings_ menu.
+For this example the `noGameMedia` variant has been set as non-selectable from the _UI Settings_ menu by defining the `selectable` property as `false`.

-As can be seen here, the overall variant trigger configuration needs to be enclosed within an `override` tag pair
+As can be seen here, the overall variant trigger configuration needs to be enclosed within an `override` tag pair.
+And you can only define a single `override` tag pair per trigger type.

 ```xml
     <variant name="withVideos">